 Camden, TN 38320

 Most records have mostly survived from 1836.
-Early loose records however, estate settlements, marriage licenses, etc., are kept at the Benton County Library and are available for research.
+Early loose records however, estate settlements, marriage licenses, etc., are kept at the Benton County Archives located on the lower floor of the Benton County Library and are available for research.

 Benton County Public Library

 121 South Forrest Ave., Camden, TN 38320

 Hours: Monday - Wednesday - Friday - Saturday 8:00 A.M. - 6:00 P.M.

 Tuesday - Thursday 8:00 A.M. - 8:00 P.M.

 The Benton County Genealogical Society maintains records pertinent to the heritage of the county.